-- selects, retains and evaluates the performance and independence of the Company's independent registered public accounting firm; - approves audit and non-audit services and fees of the independent registered public accounting firm; - reviews financial statements and discusses with management and the independent registered public accounting firm our annual audited and quarterly financial statements, the results of the independent audit and the quarterly reviews and the reports and certifications regarding internal controls over financial reporting and disclosure controls:

-- prepares the Audit Committee Report that the SEC requires to be included in our annual Proxy Statement; - reviews reports and communications from the independent registered public accounting firm; - reviews the adequacy and effectiveness of our internal controls and disclosure controls and procedures; - reviews our policies on risk assessment and risk management; - monitors and administers the Company's Code of Business Conduct and Ethics; - · reviews, approves and oversees related party transactions and any other potential conflict of interest situations; and - establishes and oversees procedures for the receipt, retention, and treatment of accounting related complaints and the confidential submission by our employees of concerns regarding questionable accounting or auditing matters.
+- selects, retains and evaluates the performance and independence of the Company's independent registered public accounting firm; - approves audit and non-audit services and fees of the independent registered public accounting firm; - reviews financial statements and discusses with management and the independent registered public accounting firm our annual audited and quarterly financial statements, the results of the independent audit and the quarterly reviews and the reports and certifications regarding internal controls over financial reporting and disclosure controls; - prepares the Audit Committee Report that the SEC requires to be included in our annual Proxy Statement; - · reviews reports and communications from the independent registered public accounting firm; - reviews the adequacy and effectiveness of our internal controls and disclosure controls and procedures; - reviews our policies on risk assessment and risk management; - monitors and administers the Company's Code of Business Conduct and Ethics; - · reviews, approves and oversees related party transactions and any other potential conflict of interest situations; and - establishes and oversees procedures for the receipt, retention, and treatment of accounting related complaints and the confidential submission by our employees of concerns regarding questionable accounting or auditing matters.

 Our Audit Committee operates under a written charter that satisfies the applicable rules of the SEC and the listing standards of The Nasdaq Stock Market.
 A current copy of the charter is available on our website under the "Investors - Corporate Governance - Documents and Charters" tabs at https://renovorx.com/investors/corporate-governance/documents-charters.
-Our Audit Committee was constituted in June 2021 and, during 2021, our Audit Committee held one meeting.
+During 2022, our Audit Committee held four meetings.